 The Ministry of the Environment of Ontario, Canada, has published Ontario Regulation 452/09, which focuses on greenhouse gas emissions reporting.
 The guideline accompanying the regulation outlined the standard methods to be used for emissions quantification.
 ASTM D6866 is the standard identified for the quantification of biomass CO2 emissions from the combustion of fuels with both biomass and fossil inputs.

 The regulation covers 30 greenhouse gases including carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O) and applies to facilities emitting at least 25,000 tons of carbon dioxide equivalent per year.
 It requires submission of annual reports by June 1 beginning in 2011.
-Total GHG emissions in 2010 will be reported in 2011.

 The guideline states that operators of general stationary combustion units using mixtures of biomass and fossil fuels are required to determine the biomass portion of CO2 emissions using ASTM D6866 if the biomass fraction is unknown as in the case of waste-derived fuels like municipal solid waste.
 Total GHG emissions in tons per year for fossil and biomass fuels will be reported by fuel type.